Copperzilla Logo

 🟢 Silent Mode – 750 MHz / 1200 mV → ~1.5 TH/s

-Whisper-quiet fan speeds. ~50% more hashrate than typical stock Bitaxes.
+Whisper-quiet fan speeds. ~50% more hashrate than typical standard Bitaxes.

 🔴 Performance Mode – 1000 MHz / 1300 mV → ~2 TH/s